top of page

 Paul asks Timothy to pray for all people and ask elders to ensure believers can live peacefully.
 Such peace and godliness will help bring all people to come to the saving knowledge that there is one God, and one mediator between God and humanity: Jesus Christ who gave himself as a payment to give freedom to men and women.

-1 timothy 2
+1 Timothy 2

-1 Timothy 2 corrects men and women
+1 Timothy 2 corrects three groups

 Therefore, keeping in mind the goal of peace and godliness that will attract people to know God, the writer instructs three groups: